Chapter 21 BWV 48 Ich elender Mensch, wer wird mich erlösen

 There is but one line of text—-wretch that I am, who might liberate me from this mortal body?
 The theme is a very common one, the corrupting power of sin on our bodies and souls and our wish to be rid of it.
 But conventional though this might be, Bach turns it into an elegy which elicits our most primeval of responses, the natural human fear of death, pain and contamination.
 There is a deep and inexplicable yearning, dejection and isolation in this music that mere words cannot conjure up.

 But as well as creating such a deeply emotional experience, this movement is crafted with an intellectual dexterity and control that finds few equals in other composers of the period.
-The aesthetic pleasure of penetrating the cerebral aspects of the way the composer has organised his musical material is quite different from the emotional experience of simply listening to and absorbing it as a direct experience; but in its own way it is no less satisfying.
+The aesthetic pleasure of penetrating the cerebral aspects of the way the composer has organised his musical material is quite different from the emotional experience of simply listening to and absorbing it directly; but in its own way it is no less satisfying.

 Perhaps the best way to begin to unravel the complexity is to differentiate between the three basic components, strings, choir and a paired trumpet and oboe.
 Each will be essentially associated with its own theme.
 The first violins begin by stating an eight-note motive which has two clear elements, a little upward exclamation immediately followed by a falling sigh.
 This figure is repeated, sequenced and extended but remains the prime material for the strings throughout, their expressions of despair moving from fore- to back-ground at different points along the journey.